 Though similar in the fact that they are “psychedelics”, these two drugs are quite different even to the lay observer.
 One is natural and grows virtually anywhere, while one can only emerge from a specialized lab.
 And the differences don’t end there – treatment methods, user experiences, and even legislation see the two through quite divergent lenses.

 Both LSD and psilocybin affect the brain’s 5HT2A receptor, which is why people hallucinate under their influence.
-This same 5HT2A interaction is what helps both substances fight alcohol and drug addiction.
+This same 5HT2A interaction is what helps both substances fight alcohol and drug addiction, as well as reversing brain damage from alcohol use.
 But they diverge from there.
 LSD affects additional receptors (5HT2B/C, 5HT-1, and D1-3) that psilocybin doesn’t, while only psilocin inhibits the 5HT2A transporter.

 Is one of the two superior to the other?
 What are their similar or different applications?
 Is there a significant gap between how the two treatments feel to the patient?